Hong Kong looks to raise up to $1 billion in green bonds

 Tuesday’s bond is the first to be issued under Hong Kong’s HK$100 billion ($12.74 billion) green bond program to fund projects around clean transportation, air quality improvement and green buildings.

-Green bonds account for a small portion of the global bond market but are expected to gain in size, particularly in Asia which has lagged other regions like Europe.
+Green bonds account for a small portion of the global bond market but are expected to gain in size, particularly in Asia which has lagged other regions such as Europe.

-Worldwide green bond issuance hit $47.2 billion in the first quarter of this year, according to a report by Moody’s earlier this month.
+Worldwide corporate green bond issuance is at $41.3 billion so far this year, Refinitiv data showed, while sovereigns have raised $17.8 billion.

+Asia accounted for $12 billion of the corporate green bonds and $2.6 billion of the sovereign ones, the data showed.

 Indonesia was the first Asian country to sell a green bond in 2018, raising $1.25 billion.